IhorAntiukhov/think-note/README.md

 # Welcome to Think Note

-:notebook: This is a note-taking app built with Expo, powered by Supabase and Gemini.
+This is a note-taking app built with **Expo** and powered by **Supabase** and **Gemini**.
 It provides a hierarchical folder structure, note-summarization by AI, a rich-text editor, filtering by tags, and much more!

 # Overview